Postage & packaging: £2.95

 I would recommend just 2 tablespoons in one serving (although my mother eats a lot more!)
 That’s plenty as a snack, as I use a high ratio of nuts and seeds.
 Panjiri is known as a high-calorie energy snack so I always recommend you enjoy in small portions as part of a balanced diet and active lifestyle.

-How should I store my panjiri?
+How do I store my panjiri?

 Store in a cool, dry place in an airtight container.
 Do not refrigerate.
+Shake and stir before serving as the contents may settle.

 When stored correctly, paniji should last for months.
 However, very few households will have a batch for that period of time as its taste is so addictive that it disappears much sooner than the best before date!